nccgroup/log4j-jndi-be-gone/README.md

     * FWIW, log4j 2.x is pretty inflexible with regards to being repackaged, so it's unclear how common such practices are.

-* `log4j-jndi-be-gone-1.0.0-standalone.jar` bundles in Byte Buddy.
-If you already use Byte Buddy, you may run into issues with it.
-Try `log4j-jndi-be-gone-1.0.0.jar` instead, though note that log4j-jndi-be-gone expects Byte Buddy 1.12.x.
+* `log4j-jndi-be-gone-1.0.0-standalone.jar` bundles in Byte Buddy. ~~If you already use Byte Buddy, you may run into issues with it.
+Try `log4j-jndi-be-gone-1.0.0.jar` instead, though note that log4j-jndi-be-gone expects Byte Buddy 1.12.x.~~ As of version 1.1.0, the log4j-jndi-be-gone standalone JAR bundles a repackaged Byte Buddy under its own package prefix.
+  This should prevent any collisions.

 * If you have replaced your `JndiLookup` classes with implementations that attempt to do honeypotting or log `lookup()` calls, log4j-jndi-be-gone will